Pharmaceutical Science and Business (MS)

 Students are expected to choose elective courses based on their career goals, such as:

-Pharmaceutical Research and Development for individuals who would like to pursue or enhance a career in the area of drug discovery, biotherapeutics, pharmaceutics, product formulation, manufacturing process development, design of clinical trials, etc.
+Pharmaceutical Research and Development for individuals who would like to pursue or enhance a career in the area of drug discovery, biotherapeutics, pharmaceutics, product formulation, manufacturing process development, the design of clinical trials, etc.

-Regulation of Pharmaceuticals for individuals who would like to pursue or enhance a career in the area of US or international regulatory affairs, writing and submission of regulatory applications, compliance, quality assurance, process validation, product labeling, quality control and design of clinical trials related to the regulation of pharmaceuticals, etc.
+Regulation of Pharmaceuticals for individuals who would like to pursue or enhance a career in the area of the US or international regulatory affairs, writing and submission of regulatory applications, compliance, quality assurance, process validation, product labeling, quality control and design of clinical trials related to the regulation of pharmaceuticals, etc.

 Pharmaceutical Management for individuals who would like to pursue or enhance a career in pharmaceutical product management, project management, supply chain management, marketing, etc.

 |PHS502||Pharmaceutical Discovery and Development Techniques||3|

 |The laboratory courses may be substituted with other elective courses for students with a minimum of 1-year laboratory experience in the industry.|

 |PHS505||Foundations of Regulatory Affairs||3|

 |PHS507||Pharmaceutical Industry and Business||3|